DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 6. **Leaves**: the leaves are nodes that do not have any children

 ## Binary Trees
-- each node has no more than two children - commonly referred to as right and left
+- each node has no more than two children - commonly referred to as RIGHT and LEFT
-- Binary Tree Depth is roughly: log N
+- Binary Tree depth is roughly: **log N**

 ## Binary Search Trees
 - the value held by a node’s left child is <= to its own value